Research Foci

 Projects

-- Evolution and Movement (since )
+- Evolution and Movement ()

-Own Resources Project - Chronic back pain – Chronic back pain and sensory-motor control: towards a model based diagnostic toolbox ( – )
+Own Resources Project - Chronic back pain and sensory-motor control: towards a model based diagnostic toolbox – Chronic back pain ()

-participations in bmbf-joint project: Federal Ministry of Education and Research | Project Number: 01EC1003A - AxialTwist – Contralateral organization of the forebrain and the axial twist hypothesis of the vertebrate body (since )
+Participation in Federally Funded Joint Project: Federal Ministry of Research, Technology and Space | Project Number: 01EC1003A - Contralateral organization of the forebrain and the axial twist hypothesis of the vertebrate body – AxialTwist ()

 Own Resources Project

-- Evolution and Movement (since )
+- Evolution and Movement ()

 Publications